 Good sleep habits correspond to academic success.
 The link between hitting the sack and scoring A's bears out in grade school, graduate school and everywhere in between.
 This general trend shouldn’t be surprising, given that the well-rested display a host of skills and behavioral tendencies relevant to classroom domination.
 Compared to sleep-starved people, they exhibit faster reaction times, sharper recollection, heightened focusing abilities and a higher threshold for working under stress.
-Collectively, the stream of research on student sleep supports the same general point.
-Individually, however, studies in this arena explore the sleep-performance relationship in a number of ways.
-Here’s a sampling of the research on pupils young and old(er).
+Here are seven interesting takeaways from research on students young and old(er).

-For little kids, a little more sleep helps.
+1. For little kids, a little more sleep helps

-A new McGill University study showed that kids age seven to 11 who increased their nightly rest by 18 minutes (on average) for five nights showed considerable improvements on their report cards.
-Why would seven-year-olds be underslept (given that they have few or no responsibilities and externally imposed bedtimes)?
+A new McGill University study showed that kids (ages 7-11) who increased their nightly rest by 18 minutes (on average) for five nights showed considerable improvements on their report cards.
+Why would 7 year olds be underslept (given that they have externally imposed bedtimes and few or no responsibilities)?
 Well, even fun-sized humans undergo lifestyle changes.
 One 2014 study identified kindergarten as a sleep-health turning point.
 Kindergarten, and the loss of napping that comes with it, corresponded to less overall weekday sleep and earlier weekday bedtimes, particularly for kids who hadn’t gone to preschool.
-(Hey universal preschool.)
+(Hey, universal preschool.)

-A lot of research on younger students’ sleep concerns Obstructive Sleep Apnea (OSA).
-The condition, marked by shallow breathing and resultant snoring, results in less, more-fragmented sleep.
+A lot of research on younger students’ sleep concerns sleep apnea.
+The condition, marked by shallow breathing and snoring, results in less, more-fragmented sleep.
 Children who have obesity and live in low-income households are at a considerably heightened risk for sleep-breathing disorders.
 And they tend to fare poorly in school, both during primary school and afterwards.
-Going back to 2001, a study found that 13-and-14-year-olds who struggled in school were more likely to have snored when they were younger.
+Going back to 2001, a study found that 13 and 14 year olds who struggled in school were more likely to have snored when they were younger.
 By extension, kids from lower-income families fall behind in school.
-Seems fair.
+Seems pretty fair.

-Body clocks and bad habits are a dangerous pair.
+5. Body clocks and bad habits are a dangerous pair

-In other cases, research blames low grades on teens’ bad habits more than their wonky bodies.
-The big culprits: Caffeine consumption and late-night electronic use.
-All other factors aside, coffee drinkers and bedtime Snappers got less sleep and lower grades in one 2015 study.
+But, in other cases, research says low grades have more to do with teens' habits than their wonky bodies.
+The big culprits: caffeine consumption and late-night electronic use.
+All other factors aside, coffee drinkers and bedtime Snapchatters got less sleep and lower grades in one 2015 study.
 Even students who said they used TV and music for the express purpose of falling asleep carried out the trend.
-Researchers speculated that device-use only further threw off teens’ circadian rhythms.
+Researchers speculated that device use only further threw off teens’ circadian rhythms.
 Weird bodies, bad habits, can’t win.

 - Take the average number of hours you sleep each night and divide that number in half.
 Add that number to your average bedtime on free days (meaning days on which work or school do not define your schedule).
 That’s your midpoint.
 So, if I sleep seven hours, and I go to bed at midnight, my midpoint is: 3:30 a.m. (that's 3.5 + 12).

-But MDs-in-training still perform better when they keep healthy sleep habits.
+But MDs-in-training still perform better when they have healthy sleep habits.
 One study from Munich found a link between sleep duration and final-exam performance.
 But, so long as students got enough sleep, they fared okay.
-Neither chronotype (i.e., morning lark or evening owl) nor self-reported sleep quality appeared to affect students’ scores.
+Neither chronotype (e.g., morning lark or evening owl) nor self-reported sleep quality appeared to affect students’ scores.

 And a third study (med student sleep is well-documented) found, somewhat counter-intuitively, that “it is not the generally poor sleepers who perform worse in the medical board exams.”
 Students who slept poorly immediately before taking exams (during study periods) were most likely to choke, but those who struggled with sleep over the course of the semester still managed to crush it.